 I grew up in a large family on a dairy farm in upstate New York.
 I learned about different kinds of wood and their qualities from my father while cutting firewood each year.

-I take the wood I find and cut it into a blank that is fastened to a lathe, I "rough in" these green blanks into one inch thick "shells" giving me a basic idea of what I can do with the piece.
+I take the wood I find and cut it into a blank that is fastened to a lathe, I "rough in" these green blanks into one inch-thick 'shells' giving me a basic idea of what I can do with the piece.
 I then cover the piece in wax to reduce cracking as it dries.
-Six to twelve months later, I put the dry "shells" back on the lathe to turn them one more tie and then sand them smooth.
-Finishing is done by adding a food-safe walnut oil to each turned object.
+Six to twelve months later, I put the dry shells back on the lathe to turn them one more time and then sand them smooth.
+Finishing is done by adding a food-safe walnut oil to each turned piece.